Eleanor of England, Countess of Bar

-Eleanor is also credited with a daughter named Eleanor (b.1285), who married to a Welshman named Llywelyn ap Owain, lord of South Wales and representative of the sovereign princes of South Wales.
+Eleanor is sometimes credited with a daughter named Eleanor (b.
+1285), who married a Welshman named Llywelyn ap Owain and was an ancestress of Owain Glyndwr and Owen Tudor, but this claim is now considered dubious.

 Eleanor died at Ghent on 29 August 1298.
 Eleanor was buried in Westminster Abbey, but the location of her grave in the Abbey is unknown.